Victoria-FZ-eng/city-explorer/README.md

 **Version**: 1.0.0

 ## Overview
-This is an application that allow the user to enter any location's name (city, country , village,...), to get the map of this entered location.
+This is an application that allow the user to enter any location's name (city, country , village,...), to get the map of this entered location, the longitude, latitude and Forcast for the region .

 ## Getting Started
-Enter the name of the city or region you want to display the map for, and then click on Explore.
+Enter the name of the city or region you want to display the map for, and then click on Explore. if you want to get the weather data , just click on show weather!

 ## Architecture
 This is build as a react js application, using axios library.